New York—April 14, 2012

 He pushes against me.
 "It doesn't matter.
 It won't taste as good as what I had this morning."

-It's hard to believe sometimes that this is the same, sweet virgin boy that I met in Ohio.
+It's hard to believe sometimes that this is the same, sweet virgin boy that I met in Indiana.
 I blush so often around him now.

 "Are you sorry we were interrupted earlier?" he asks, turning me around and lifting me onto the little counter, so that we're at eye and lip level.